Soccer-Ozil disappointed after being axed from Arsenal's Premier League squad

 Ozil said he was happy with his performance and the team's development under manager Arteta before the COVID-19 shutdown in March, but things changed after the season resumed in June with the 33-year-old not playing any games since.

-Arteta had said last month that Arsenal are "evolving" and that Ozil would find it difficult to find a place in the squad, casting doubts over his future at the club.
+"I can promise you that this hard decision won't change anything in my mindset -- I will continue to train as best as I can and wherever possible use my voice against inhumanity and for justice," he added.

-"What else can I say?
-London still feels like home," Ozil added.
-"No matter what, I will keep fighting for my chance and not let my 8th season at Arsenal end like this.
+Arteta said he remained comfortable with his decision to leave out Ozil.

-"I can promise you that this hard decision won't change anything in my mindset - I will continue to train as best as I can and wherever possible use my voice against inhumanity and for justice."
+"It was just a football decision and my conscience is very calm because I have been really fair with him," Arteta told reporters.
+"It's nothing related to (Ozil's) behaviour.
+It's my decision.

 ($1 = 0.7665 pounds)